Is Epoxy Flooring UV Resistant?

 Delaying The Damage Caused By UV Lights

-Even though UV light can cause damage to epoxy over time, there are some formulations that can delay this damage.
+Even though UV light can cause damage to urethane cement flooring over time, there are some formulations that can delay this damage.

 One approach is using a combination of UV absorber with HLAS (Hindered Amine Light Stabilizer).
 This will delay the effects of the UV light, however, eventually in outdoor applications the UV stabilizers will have maxed out their ability to absorb and will no longer be effective.
 Nevertheless, the UV stabilizer approach is sufficient to enhance color stability of epoxy in indoor applications, especially when there is minimal lighting from windows.